-No. The “classical internet“, as the regular internet is sometimes called, will still exist.
+No. The “classical internet,” as the regular internet is sometimes called, will still exist.
 It is expected that large organizations will rely on the quantum internet to safeguard data, but that individual consumers will continue to use the classical internet (at least for a while).

 In making the quantum internet widely available to the public, some speculate that it may need to exist in a clientless form in a cloud app.

-For organizations, what are the implications of the quantum internet?
+For organizations: Implications of the quantum internet?

-The foremost scientist who are developing this new internet aren’t entirely certain about what other advantages it can offer.
+The foremost scientists who are developing this new internet aren’t entirely certain about what other advantages it can offer.
 Analysts compare the development of the quantum internet to the development of the first transistors.
 These devices were initially used in hearing aids, but ultimately led to the emergence of social media platforms and video conferencing.

 “It’s clear there’s a lot of promise.
 It’s going to move quickly,” says researcher David Awschalom.
 “But the most exciting part is that we don’t know exactly where it’s going to go.”